 A comprehensive range of solutions for buildings

-Legrand offers a wide range of more than 300,000 product lines and solutions that are straightforward, innovative and sustainable.
+Legrand offers over 300,000 references of products and solutions that are sold worldwide and are easy to use, innovative and sustainable.

-Worldwide, our catalogs offer more than 100 product categories to:
+Our catalogs offer more than 100 product categories designed to:

-“We are inextricably linked to changes in technology and society, and we’re helping to drive the connected building revolution by developing solutions that make buildings simpler, more comfortable, more interactive and more sustainable.”
+"We are inextricably linked to changes in technology and society, and we’re helping to drive the connected building revolution by developing solutions that make spaces simpler, more comfortable, more interactive and more sustainable."

 - control electrical installations (switches, user interfaces, etc.);